 B.A., Boston University

 M.C.
 Mirow is a founding faculty member of the College of Law.
-He has been elected a MacCormick Fellow for 2016 at the University of Edinburgh School of Law.
-Last year, he received the Golden Quill Award from the Florida Historical Society for the best article published on Florida history, a study of colonial Florida’s constitutional history.
-He has previously served as a Fulbright U.S. Visiting Scholar in Chile, a Visiting Professor and Mentschikoff Fellow at the University of Miami, a Kelley Lecturer at Davidson College, and a Golieb Fellow at NYU.
-Mirow is on the Board of Editors of the Law and History Review and the Advisory Board of the American Journal of Legal History.
-He serves as a co-editor of the series Studies in the History of Private Law (Brill/Nijhoff).
+In 2016, he was a MacCormick Fellow at the University of Edinburgh Law School and was elected a member of the Instituto Internacional de Historia del Derecho Indiano.
+In 2014, he received a Golden Quill Award from the Florida Historical Society.
+He has previously served as a Fulbright U.S. Visiting Scholar in Chile, a Mentschikoff Fellow at the University of Miami, and a Kelley Lecturer at Davidson College.
+Mirow is on the Board of Editors of the Law and History Review and serves as a co-editor of the series Studies in the History of Private Law (Brill/Nijhoff).
 He is a member of the Florida bar and a Corresponding Member of the Instituto de Investigaciones de Historia del Derecho in Buenos Aires.

 Latin American Constitutions: The Constitution of Cádiz and its Legacy in Spanish America (Cambridge University Press, 2015).

 Florida’s First Constitution: The Constitution of Cádiz (Carolina Academic Press, 2012).